 Thanks to neuroscience and its developments, the soul has less and less to do as the element which animates people and animals.
 The seat of consciousness, feelings, preferences, cognition, learning, memory and of character and personality finds its origin in the brain and that is naturalism’s answer to counteracting the supernaturalism’s soul.

-The brain an organ composed of billions of neurons communicating to one another through spaces called synapses release chemical messengers called neurotransmitters.
-Let’s briefly touch on dopamine, a popular neurotransmitter.
+The brain is an organ composed of billions of neurons communicating to one another through spaces called synapses release chemical messengers called neurotransmitters.
+Let’s look briefly on one of those chemical messengers – dopamine, a neurotransmitter and well known in popular science.
 The brain contains relatively few dopaminergic neurons (dopamine producing neurons), but they play an oversized role in the regulation of behavior.
 Dopamine plays the key role in regulating behavior for pursuing rewarding experiences: food, drink, socialising and mate finding are some of the things we are motivated to pursue for the release of dopamine because they promoted survival.
 Additionally dopamine has its role in addiction, attentiveness, learning and memory.

 Hormones are capable of impacting our behavior too.
 For example, epinephrine is a hormone secreted by the adrenal medulla in response to short-term stress, it increases heart rate, blood pressure, cardiac output and blood glucose levels; it is also called adrenaline.
 Along with its sister hormone, norepinephrine, this hormone plays an important role in the flight or fight response to help us respond to threats in the environment and help the body cope with stressful situations.